Skip to Calculator

 If you've been training consistently for two or more years, RPE-based programming will almost certainly serve you better.
 Your effort perception is accurate enough to make it reliable, and the daily adaptability it provides becomes increasingly valuable as fatigue management gets harder.

-Percentage training is a map.
-RPE training is a compass.
-Maps are great when you know the terrain precisely.
-Compasses are better when the terrain changes daily — which, in the context of human performance, it always does.
-Learn both.
-Use whichever fits your current situation.
+Think of percentage training as a map and RPE training as a compass.
+Maps work when you know the terrain precisely.
+Compasses win when the terrain shifts under you, which, with human performance, it always does.
+Learn both systems.
+Apply whichever one matches the training situation in front of you.